 “Yes, but I need to get out — NOW!”

 Mamede spoke in a commanding voice: “João, he needs to get out.”
 He then pushed open the hatch cover and started to climb out

 Immediately I rolled forward, shoving João with my body.

 “I’M MOVING!
 I’M MOVING!” he bawled before moving.
-And I increased the pressure — the alternative was much worse.
+And I pushed even harder — the alternative was much worse.
 Already I was gulping down spit and I knew the end was near.

-Mamede and Ze climbed out quickly.
+Mamede and Ze got out fast.
 Finally understanding the urgency of the moment, João shot forward beside the daggerboard box, giving me access to the hatch.
 Frantically I squirmed under the light and reached up with both hands to grab the top of the coaming, just as the first squirt of bile hit the back of my throat.
-I swallowed it, which only caused my stomach to clamp down harder.
+I was able to swallow this down, which only caused my stomach to squeeze in harder.
 As I wrenched myself up I started to vomit.

 Inertia was with me for once.
 I was moving up fast enough, my head just high enough, that most of the puke went over the coaming and out.
-The rest landed back onto my chin and neck as I slammed against side of the box.
+The rest landed back onto my chin and neck as I slammed the side of the box.
 Still scrambling up, my chest made it over the top just as the next round hit.
-And there I stayed, retching and heaving, as the remaining contents of my gut splattered on the deck.
+And there I stayed, retching and heaving, as the remains in my gut splattered onto the deck.

-Where is a wave when you needed one, I thought, staring down at my puke.
+Where is a wave when you needed one, I thought, staring down at the puke.
 My face was only inches above the steaming pile and the stench was horrific — sour, acidic.
-A viscous band of slaver formed a perfect catenary between my chin and the deck.
-I started to retch again but nothing came out this time.
+A viscous band of slaver formed a perfect catenary between my chin and the deck, and I started to retch again but nothing came out.
 The dry heaves.
-Wonderful… All pride demolished, I continued hawking and spitting, trying to clear the foul taste in my mouth.
+Wonderful. . .
+All pride demolished, I continued hawking and spitting, trying to clear the foul taste from my mouth.